 Robes and dressing gowns are the common clothing to wear at home.
-In this tutorial I will show you step-by-step how to sew a silk robe – fast, nice and without a pattern.
+In this tutorial, I will show you step-by-step how to sew a silk robe – fast, nice, and without a pattern.
 Just cut and sew.
-But first let me say a few words why I chose to make the robe.
+But first, let me say a few words about why I chose to make the robe.

 I like my home clothes to be not only convenient and practical but also elegant.
-So I have chosen semi-fitting design with smooth silhouette lines.
-I want a robe that looks good on any figure, that emphasizes best features and successfully marks shortcomings.
-I don’t want it too loose or too fitted or too long or with the very open neckline.
+So I have chosen a semi-fitting design with smooth silhouette lines.
+I want a robe that looks good on any figure, emphasizes the best features, and successfully marks shortcomings.
+I don’t want it too loose or too fitted or too long or with a very open neckline.

-I think also that frills, raffles, lace inserts and all kind of trims are usually good for home clothes.
+I think also that frills, raffles, lace inserts, and all kinds of trims are usually good for home clothes.
 But everything should be in moderation.
 Avoid extremes when choosing clothes to wear at home.
 Extravagant laces attached to every seam, infantile prints, and goods from a sex shop will not be always suitable.
-In-home clothes, simple, comfortable and discreet, you can meet sudden guests or an electrician, without fear that they will think that you are prepared for the arrival of someone else.
+In-home clothes, simple, comfortable, and discreet, you can meet sudden guests, neighbors, or an electrician, without fear that they will think that you are prepared for the arrival of someone else.
+Or for the bedroom.

 So, let’s now recap what robe I would like to sew and why I can’t find it easily for sale in stores.

-- I want a silk robe (but don’t want it to cost a fortune, it is a dress for home not for going out)
+- I want a silk robe but don’t want it to cost a fortune

-- I want it with zipper or button closure (not just with a belt, which is not comfortable)
+- I want it with a zipper or button closure, not with a belt

 - I don’t want it too short or too long ( I want it to be comfortable, right?)